 #1 Sailrite Heavy Duty Ultrafeed LS-1 Basic Walking Foot Machine

 If you want to sew leather comfortably with a machine, this is the perfect sewing machine for leather.
 It is a semi-industrial sewing machine that can comfortably handle thick materials such as leather, heavy canvas, denim and upholstery fabrics.
-This machine performed comfortably when tested on 10 layers of heavy canvas.
+This machine comfortably sewed through ten layers of heavy canvas.

 The LS-1 is a straight stitch machine with walking foot which is perfect for leather.
 The walking foot means the leather will not stick to the presser foot during sewing.
 For stronger and more secure seams, the machine offers stitch lengths of up to 6 mm.

 You can pretty much feed any material under the 3.5-inch foot lift, and this machine will sew through it like bread through butter.
 It handles the toughest materials (you can even sew toys out of old fire hoses) with ease and control.
 You won’t experience any jerking or uneven stitches.